LittleRangiferTarandus/parsnip-kit/wiki/en/statistic/maxItem.md

-# max
+# maxItem
 ![Static Badge](https://img.shields.io/badge/Coverage-100.00%-FF8C00)

-Calculates the maximum of the input array, supporting the extraction of numeric values via an optional parameter `getter` (or directly using the numeric values of the array elements).
+Calculate the maximum value of the input array and return the first elements that have the maximum value, supporting the extraction of numeric values via an optional parameter `getter` (or directly using the numeric values of the array elements).

 The `getter` is a field path similar to [getByPath](../object/getByPath) or a callback function, for extracting numerical values.